cosmonic/kubernetes-applier/applier/README.md

 # Kubernetes Applier Capability Provider

 This is a capability provider implementation of the `cosmonic:kubernetes_applier` contract.
-It's purpose is to take arbitrary manifests from an actor and do the equivalent of a `kubectl apply` to create the object.
+Its purpose is to take arbitrary manifests from an actor and do the equivalent of a `kubectl apply` to create the object.